enceris/enceris.github.io/p/2/raw.md

 ***

-"Not only a true descendent, but he even has powers of earth like the legendary Cain?!"
-Said Garrison, who was sitting by the wall of the makeshift cave.
+"Not only a true descendent, but he even has powers of earth like the legendary Cain?!" said Garrison, who was sitting by the wall of the makeshift cave.

 "It's nothing special."
 Walter says, as everyone blankly stares at him.